NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 ```

 The reason for doing this was because it means that our slides and lecture notes all live in the same file.
+Hence:

-Hence as we are working through them we can see what will be coming up next.
+* As we are working through them we can see what will be coming up next.
-Also, it means that we don't have to maintain separate presentation material.
-We just have one file.
+* We don't have to maintain separate presentation material.
+* It should help people who use screen readers track what's happening.

-We/I am toying with the idea of splitting out the questions into a separate file: and of writing an app
+Also we/I am toying with the idea of splitting out the questions into a separate file: and of writing an app
 to allow us to get users to actually select these from within a browser window.
 So that we can gather metrics
 about the responses.